 Almost all of my life I've viewed stinging nettles as, well, a stinging nettle.
 I mean, those suckers can pack a zinger.
 Building forts as kids we always managed to get zapped by one of those pesky plants.
 They like to invade the yard and are a nuisance.
 Or so I thought.

 Nettle leaf is truly amazing.
-It is packed, I mean packed with vitamins and minerals.
-It can be sauteed with some butter and garlic or used in soups and stews.
+It is packed, I mean packed with vitamins and minerals, specifically:

 Harvest nettle leaves in the spring.
 It's preferable to harvest the leaves before the nettles go to seed.
 Wear gloves and protective clothing, longs sleeves, pants, etc. Always harvest leaves where there's no worry of chemicals or weed spray, aka, not next to a busy road way, or any road way that's maintained by the county or government, it's most likely been sprayed or has pollution from motor vehicles.

 Rinse off nettle leaves.
 Lay out to dry on an absorbent towel.